Frequently Asked Questions

 - Theft of someone else’s work.

-Collaboration between learners is an essential part of learning and is encouraged.
-It is possible to assist each other with your studies without jeopardizing your academic integrity.
+Collaboration between learners is an essential part of learning.
+It is possible for learners to assist each other with their studies without violating academic integrity.

 Yes.
 You must always cite another person's ideas whether you are paraphrasing them or using them directly in your response.